JustinSGray/Hyperloop/docs/index.rst

    :width: 800 px
    :alt: hyperloop re-designed inlet

-   Baseline hyperloop geometry with capsule speed of Mach 0.8
+   Calculated baseline hyperloop dimensions for a capsule speed of Mach 0.8, rendered in OpenCSM a parametric solid modeler.

 We propose the design of the hyperloop should be taken from a systems perspective with